google/opencasebook/trademarks.md

 The Pokemon Company has a trademark policy embedded in a concise Legal Information notice on its website.[^109] The policy goes further than advertising that the company will police its trademarks aggressively.
-It asserts a compulsory license scheme whereby a licensee's distribution of anything containing or derived from Pokemon Company trademarks triggers a royalty-free license of that content to The Pokemon Company.
+It asserts a compulsory license scheme whereby a commercial licensee's distribution of anything containing or derived from the Pokemon Company's trademarks triggers a royalty-free license of that content to The Pokemon Company.

 > Legal Information